 Finding anime on the website is as simple as clicking on Watch Instantly and then clicking on Anime.
 While Netflix’s selection is pretty good, it also lacks some big names like One Piece.
 However, a Netflix subscription supplemented with some of the other services on this list make for a pretty complete anime collection.

-It has a solid Web version and Windows 8 app (read our review of the two Netflix tools), as well as apps for iOS (our review), Android and even game consoles and smart TVs.
+It has a solid Web version and Windows 8 app (read our review of the two Netflix tools), as well as apps for iOS, Android, and even game consoles and smart TVs.
 The Android and Windows 8 apps have been smooth and quick in my experience, and Netflix does a great job of separating shows into relevant categories and then recommending similar ones to you.

 One of the best options for watching TV online, Hulu also should get some credit for having a wide range of anime content.
 Similar to CrunchyRoll, you can either watch shows without an account or create a free account for tracking what you’ve seen.